 Date on which suspension can no longer be requested

 Suspension may be requested as long as no patent is issued (R16 (1) (b) EPC).

 It must be understood that this request for suspension must be made before publication of the mention of issue in the bulletin (D7 / 96).

-Furthermore, if an application n & #8217; is no longer pending (eg rejection), it still seems possible to benefit from the possibility of re-filing a patent application (G3 / 92) even if the suspension no. #8217; makes more sense.
+In addition, if a request is no longer pending (eg rejection), it still seems possible to benefit from the possibility of re-filing a patent application (G3 / 92) even if the suspension no longer makes sense.

 We can not see why, but the third party can consent to the continuation of the procedure (R14 (1) EPC).
 This consent is irrevocable.

 This is relatively dangerous because the applicant could withdraw the application or withdraw certain designated countries (the R15 EPC no longer having effect).

 Nevertheless, in case of withdrawal, the third party may a priori file a new application if he obtains the right to the patent later (G3 / 92).

 If the issuing procedure is suspended, do not forget to pay annual fees in order to prevent the loss of demand (R14 (4) EPC).